Skip to main content

 Just prior to the United States’ entry into World War II, Chad R. Patton, a high school graduate from rural Chase County, Kansas, who wanted to become an educator, enrolled in what was then Kansas State Teachers College in Emporia.
 Military service, classroom assignments and farm work delayed his graduation.
 But when he earned his degree in 1958, it cemented his family’s remarkable multi-generational connection to today’s Emporia State University.

-Patton, who died in 2005, is the patriarch of the ESU Alumni Association's 2024 Hornet Heritage Family, which will be honored during ESU Family Day on Sept.
+Patton, who died in 2005, is the patriarch of the ESU Alumni Association's 2024 Hornet Heritage Family, who were honored during ESU Family Day on Sept.
 21. The connective tissue that bonds the Pattons with ESU includes multiple degrees, prowess on Hornet athletics teams, an induction in the HPER Hall of Honor and a past administrative role in the university’s admissions department.

 All told, 19 Patton family members across four generations have attended ESU.
 Seventeen have earned at least one degree – 15 bachelors, seven master’s and one education specialist.
 Current Hornet April Patton is on track to become her family’s 18th ESU graduate when she receives a Bachelor of Science in Education in 2025.